-Trump Now Claims 'Every American' Will Have Coronavirus Vaccine By April 2021
+Trump Now Claims 'Every American' Will Have Coronavirus Vaccine By April

-President Trump on Friday said "every American" will have a vaccine for the coronavirus available by April 2021, escalating already ambitious goals to fast-track a vaccine for the virus that has killed nearly 200,000 people in the United States.
-He also promised more than 100 million doses available by the end of the year — a far loftier estimate than the Centers for Disease Control and Prevention's own distribution plan lays out.
+President Trump on Friday said "every American" will have a vaccine for the coronavirus available by April, escalating already ambitious goals to fast-track a vaccine for the virus that has killed nearly 200,000 people in the United States.

+He also promised more than 100 million doses available by the end of the year.
+The most optimistic scenario included in a distribution plan that the Centers for Disease Control and Prevention released Wednesday would put the number of available vaccine doses at 45 million by the end of the year.
+Each person is expected to need two shots for protection against the coronavirus, so that would be enough for 22.5 million people.

-During the Friday briefing, Trump said that distribution of a vaccine will begin within 24 hours of its readiness.
+During Friday's briefing, Trump said that distribution of a vaccine will begin within 24 hours of its readiness.

-"I think distribution will go even quicker than most people think," Trump said.
+"I think distribution will go even quicker than most people think," he said.

 The timeline for when a vaccine can reasonably be expected has been a point of contention within the federal government.

-Robert Redfield, director of the CDC, in a Wednesday testimony to the Senate said a vaccine against the coronavirus likely would not be available for widespread distribution until next summer or fall.
+In Wednesday testimony to the Senate, CDC Director Robert Redfield said a vaccine against the coronavirus likely would not be available for widespread distribution until next summer or fall.

 Trump later that day re-upped his pledge that a vaccine could be ready as soon as October and said that Redfield, a 30-year veteran in the field of virology and infectious disease, had "misunderstood" and "made a mistake" in his assessment of a vaccine's timing.

-Operation Warp Speed, the federal government's coronavirus vaccine initiative, has six different vaccines at various stages of clinical testing, but faces enormous challenges in getting them approved and distributed.
+Operation Warp Speed, the federal government's coronavirus vaccine initiative, has six different vaccines at various stages of clinical testing.
+But challenges remain in getting the vaccines proved safe and effective and then authorized by the Food and Drug Administration and distributed.